cathyzjc/Boston-Home-Price-Index-Forecast/README.md

 ### 3  Conclusion

 ARIMA is the best model.
 It has the lowest validation RMSE, and according to Diebold/Mariano tests, it outperforms all other models.
+As the results of the study suggest, ARIMA is a useful technique to assess broad market price changes.
+Government and central bank can use ARIMA modelling approach to forecast national house price inflation.
+Developers can employ this methodology to drive successful house-building programme.
+Investor can incorporate forecasts from ARIMA models into investment strategy for timing purposes.